vinceskahan/v5wiki/multi-threaded-service.md

 You can use a weeWX service to add fields to each LOOP packet or archive record.
 However, if that service takes a long time to collect the data from the hardware, this will cause problems with the weeWX event processing.
 One solution is to put the data collection onto a separate thread.

+This example uses a dict to exchange data between threads.
+The lock ensures that the record is not modified by the main processing while the data collection thread is making changes.
+Another approach is to use a Queue with a single item in it.

 These are instructions for adding data by querying a network socket via a separate thread.

 ### How to do it